alfphaderp/Self-Destruct/README.md

 To get started, simply download Self Destruct Sequence.exe and run it.
 That's it.
 Disable your antivirus if it thinks the file is suspicious.

 Alternatively, you can also run the PowerShell script.
 The executable is just a packed version of the PowerShell script, so running either should be the same.
 Be sure to use Set-Executionpolicy to allow the script to run.
 You can also copy and paste the script into a PowerShell console.

+Additionally, on Windows 10, you can create a shortcut to the script or executable and place it inside %appdata%\Microsoft\Windows\Start Menu\Programs and name it something like Self Destruct Sequence.lnk so you can run it by verbally saying "Hey Cortana, initiate self destruct sequence."

 ## How it Works
 The PowerShell script or the executable attempts to load the scripts in src into a directory of that same name.
 If the src is already present, the program starts the main sequence by running main.bat.
 If the program lacks permission to load files, it will return an error to the user.